ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/downgrade-or-upgrade-packages.md

   home.packages = with pkgs-stable; [
     firefox-wayland

-    # Chrome Wayland support was broken on the nixos-unstable branch, so we fallback to the stable branch for now
+    # Chrome Wayland support was broken on the nixos-unstable branch,
+    # so we fallback to the stable branch for now.
     # Reference: https://github.com/swaywm/sway/issues/7562
     google-chrome
   ];

   programs.vscode = {
-    enable

- = true;
+    enable = true;
-    package = pkgs-stable.vscode;  # Refer to vscode from `pkgs-stable` instead of `pkgs` };
+    # Refer to vscode from `pkgs-stable` instead of `pkgs`
+    package = pkgs-stable.vscode;
+  };
 }
 ```

 By adjusting the configuration as shown above, you can deploy it using `sudo nixos-rebuild switch`.
 This will downgrade your Firefox/Chrome/VSCode versions to the ones corresponding to `nixpkgs-stable` or `nixpkgs-fd40cef8d`.

-> According to [1000 instances of nixpkgs](https://discourse.nixos.org/t/1000-instances-of-nixpkgs/17347), it's not a good practice to use `import` in submodules to customize `nixpkgs`.
+> According to [1000 instances of nixpkgs](https://discourse.nixos.org/t/1000-instances-of-nixpkgs/17347), it's not a good practice to use `import` in submodules or subflakes to customize `nixpkgs`.
 Each `import` creates a new instance of nixpkgs, which increases build time and memory usage as the configuration grows.
 To avoid this problem, we create all nixpkgs instances in `flake.nix`.